Akira Watanabe (shogi)

 Akira Watanabe (渡辺 明, Watanabe Akira) is a Japanese professional shogi player ranked 9-dan.
 He is a former holder of the Meijin, Kisei, Ōshō, Ōza, Kiō and Ryūō titles.
 He is also a Lifetime Kiō and a Lifetime Ryūō title holder.

-Early life
+Early life, amateur shogi and apprentice professional

 Watanabe was born on April 23, 1984, in Katsushika, Tokyo.
 He learned how to play shogi from his father, who was an amateur 5-dan ranked player.
 He won the Elementary School Student Meijin Tournament in 1994 as a fourth-grade student at Hokizuka Elementary School.
 He was the first fourth-grade winner in the history of the tournament.

 That same year Watanabe took the entrance exam for the Japan Shogi Association's apprentice school.
 Part of his test was a game against future women's professional Sayuri Takebe, who was member of the apprentice school at the time.
 The entire game was played at an extremely fast pace, with Watanabe winning in less than two minutes.
 Watanabe passed the entrance exam and entered the apprentice school as a 6-kyū protegee of shogi professional Kazuharu Shoshi.